cjdelisle/cjdns/README_HR.md

 Store and run the command above, or make a free Apple Developer account here:
 [https://developer.apple.com/downloads/index.action](https://developer.apple.com/downloads/index.action).
-Then sign in, search for Command Line Tools, and install the latest package compatible with your version of OS X. If you encounter issues, there is a thorough [stackoverflow post](https://stackoverflow.com/a/9329325) on installing the Command Line Tools.
+Then sign in, search for Command Line Tools, and install the latest package compatible with your version of macOS.
+If you encounter issues, there is a thorough [stackoverflow post](https://stackoverflow.com/a/9329325) on installing the Command Line Tools.